Industry — Pool Builders

 • 02

-Google's algorithm chasing form fills, not consultations.
-For new build, what matters is a booked in-home or showroom design consultation — not a generic form submission.
-Most agencies haven't set up the conversion event correctly, so the algorithm chases the wrong thing.
+Google's algorithm chasing form fills, not signed contracts.
+For new build, what matters is a booked in-home or showroom design consultation that turns into a signed pool — not a generic form submission.
+Most agencies haven't set up the conversion event correctly, so the algorithm optimizes toward cheap form fills and away from the campaigns that actually produce jobs.

 • 03

 No tracking for the long sale.
-A lead in March signs a $180K contract in August.
-Without signed contracts flowing back to the ad that started them, the campaign that produced the win never gets credit — and Google's algorithm cuts it as 'underperforming' two months in.
+A lead in October signs a $180K contract in March.
+Without signed contracts flowing back to the ad that started them, the campaign that produced the win never gets credit — and Google's algorithm cuts it as 'underperforming' two months in, right when the pipeline is still filling.

 • 04